France says no change to cuts plan after minister quits

 As far as talks on the EU deficit target are concerned, the resignation should not change significantly as Moscovici is the European Commission's main interlocutor, an EU official said.

-The yield on the French 10-year benchmark bond was hardly moved after Cahuzac quit at just above 2 percent.
+The yield on the French 10-year benchmark bond was largely unchanged after Cahuzac's resignation at a fraction above 2 percent.

-(Additional reporting by Nick Vinocur and Elizabeth Pineau in Paris, Jan Strupczewski in Brussels; Editing by Louise Ireland)
+(Additional reporting by Nick Vinocur and Elizabeth Pineau in Paris, Jan Strupczewski in Brussels; Editing by John Stonestreet)